Healthy Boundaries: How To Define The Relationship

 • “While I love a lot about how we’ve been doing things, I think I’d be happier if we [X], and I wanted to see what you think.”

-Be honest about what you want
+Be honest about whether or not you want this

 Fear of vulnerability or causing conflict can make it tempting to talk around your actual desires or leave lots of wiggle room when you state your feelings.
 But relationship experts suggest that speaking your mind openly can be vital to building a stronger, happier relationship.
 You don’t need to be harsh, but expressing yourself clearly will likely be crucial to finding common ground.
 After all, agreeing with whatever they want and not being honest about your own needs and desires will eventually result in resentment or conflict in many cases.
 Respect yourself and your partner and speak your truth into the world.